auth0/docs/articles/applications/index.md

 * Auth0 allows you to programmatically create applications, as described in the [OpenID Connect (OIDC) Dynamic Client Registration 1.0 specification](https://openid.net/specs/openid-connect-registration-1_0.html).
 See [Dynamic Client Registration](/api-auth/dynamic-client-registration).

-* For guidance on setting up a more complex configuration that involves two separate domains or allows users to log in differently for different applications, see [Multiple Tenants](/applications/concepts/multiple-tenants).
+* For guidance on setting up a more complex configuration that involves two separate domains or allows users to log in differently for different applications, see [Using Auth0 to Secure Your Multi-Tenant Applications](/design/using-auth0-with-multi-tenant-apps) and [Create Multiple Tenants](/dashboard/guides/tenants/create-multiple-tenants.md).

 * Learn how to [remove an application using the Auth0 Dashboard](/dashboard/guides/applications/remove-app) or the [Management API](/api/management/guides/applications/remove-app).